SanaMahmoodd/flask-auth-system/README.md

 -   Flash messages for user feedback
 -   Clean UI using **HTML, CSS, and Google Fonts**
 -   SQLite database using **SQLAlchemy**
+-   Environment variable management using python-dotenv
+-   Production-ready deployment with Gunicorn

 ------------------------------------------------------------------------